-If you do get your first offer and it’s less then you expected, there’s nearly always room to negotiate.
-But there will be situations when you’ll want to consider that first offer.
-Even if it’ less, then you’d hoped.
+If you get your first offer and it’s less than expected, there’s nearly always room to negotiate.
+But there will be situations when you’ll want to consider that first offer, even if it’s less than you’d hoped.
 Here are five such conditions.

-There are good reasons for believing that the first offer may be the best you’ll get.
 When your property first hits the market, there will already be a pool of buyers lined up.
 They’ve been in the market for some time and could be waiting for just such a property like yours to come along.
-The first two weeks is usually a flurry of activity as these buyers are conditioned to act fast.
+The first two weeks are usually a flurry of activity as these buyers are, conditioned to act fast.
+There are good reasons for believing that the first offer may be the best you’ll get.

 The highest first offer is not necessarily the best deal.
-Contingencies will still need to be worked out.
-These can sometimes get complicated and lead to you taking home less then you expected.
-An all-cash offer should be; very seriously.
+Contingencies will still need to be, worked out.
+These can sometimes get complicated and lead to you taking the homeless more than you expected.
+An all-cash offer should be; very serious.
 It makes for a much smoother and quicker transaction.
 Not having to worry about lender approval or an appraisal makes the deal much more solid.

-It’s quite the strain to pay two mortgages at once, and for many, it will be financially impossible.
+It’s quite the strain to pay two mortgages at once, which will be financially impossible for many.
 If you have to relocate to a different city or state for work, this puts even more pressure on you.
-Doesn’t mean you should accept a terrible low-ball offer to get the property off your hands, but you shouldn’t dismiss that first offer.
+It doesn’t mean you should accept a terrible low-ball offer to get the property off your hands, but you shouldn’t dismiss that first offer.

-Even if you do have the finances to purchase your new home and move there, leaving a vacant home behind presents other difficulties.
-Anything could happen to it, burst pipes, heating problems or break-ins that will go unnoticed while it sits empty.
-Your seller’s agent can be entrusted to show potential buyers still around but expecting them to check up on the place routinely is asking a bit much.
+Even if you have the finances to purchase your new home and move there, leaving a vacant home behind presents other difficulties.
+Anything could happen to it, burst pipes, heating problems, or break-ins that will go unnoticed while it sits empty.
+Your seller’s agent can be entrusted to show potential buyers still around, but expecting them to check up on the place routinely is asking a bit much.